michaelnisi/skull/README.md

 # Skull - Swift SQLite

-Skull is a minimal [SQLite3](https://www.sqlite.org/) API for [Swift](https://developer.apple.com/swift/).
-Trying to stay out of the way, it is not threadsafe and leaves access serialization to the user.
-A `Skull` instance caches prepared statements.
+Skull is a tiny Swift module that provides a minimal [SQLite3](https://www.sqlite.org/) API for iOS.
+To keep it simple Skull is not thread-safe and leaves access serialization to the user (where it belongs).
+A `Skull` instance caches its compiled SQL statements (prepared statements).

 [![Build Status](https://secure.travis-ci.org/michaelnisi/skull.svg)](http://travis-ci.org/michaelnisi/skull)